nrajmalwar/END2.0/README.md

 # END2.0
 Assignment submissions from the END2.0 program.
-Deep NLP with RNNs/LSTMs, Attention Mechanism and Transformers from scratch
+Deep NLP with RNNs/LSTMs, Attention Mechanism and Transformers from scratch.